AriFordsham/GHCWiki/arm-linux-ghc.md

 Everything from here to the "Original Page" heading is for the revival in July 2008.

-## To Anyone Interested

-I'm not sure where to put this, but I have an unregisterised build of GHC 6.8.2 that ran on a Nokia 810 a while ago.
-I could polish it off and try to get it running again if it would help.
-You can contact me at *firstname* dot *lastname* at gmail dot com -- Dustin DeWeese
+## GHC 6.8 for N810

+I have an unregisterised GHC 6.8 build for the N810.

+You can get the N810 GHC packages at: [ ftp://ripplelabs.com/pub/ghc-debs/](ftp://ripplelabs.com/pub/ghc-debs/)

+Some other packages are required that are available elsewhere, such as gcc.

+I have not tried them in about a year, so I'm not sure if they run on the latest SDK or OS.
+They may not work at all - I'm not sure I uploaded all the right packages.
+Let me know if you have problems.

+It's not really practical to run GHC on the N810 because of memory limitations, but you can compile small programs.
+It could be used with the SDK to compile Haskell programs for the N810.
+Also, GHC + libs won't fit in the program area - I moved all the libs to external flash and symlinked them to get GHC running on the device.

+If I get time, I might use GHC 6.8 to bootstrap 6.10.

+-- Dustin DeWeese

+(You can contact me at *firstname* dot *lastname* at gmail dot com)

 ## jhc Success